ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

 ## Building the Docker image
 Use the build.sh script to build the image.
 This script implements a multi-stage build to minimise the size of the finished image:
-  * Stage 1: 'base' image including Ubuntu with core packages and GCC9.
+  * Stage 1: 'base' image including Ubuntu with core packages and GCC
-  * Stage 2: 'libs' image including essential tools and libraries such as Python and OpenBLAS.
+  * Stage 2: 'libs' image including essential tools and libraries such as Python and OpenBLAS
-  * Stage 3: 'tools' image, including a Python3 virtual environment in userspace and a build of NumPy and SciPy against OpenBLAS, as well as other Python essentials.
+  * Stage 3: 'tools' image, including a Python3 virtual environment in userspace and a build of NumPy and SciPy against OpenBLAS, as well as other Python essentials
   * Stage 4: 'dev' image, including Bazel and TensorFlow and the source code
   * Stage 5: 'tensorflow' image, including only the Python3 virtual environment, the TensorFlow module, the basic benchmarks, and the example scripts.
-Bazel and TensorFlow sources are not included in this image.
+Bazel and TensorFlow sources are not included in this image

 To see the command line options for build.sh use: